 The children are not specifically “street children” in the current popular understanding of the phrase, though some may be, and some might be if we did not help.
 Many do have relatives who for different reasons cannot care for them or pay for them to go to state schools, hence they risk being on the streets.
 Many come from dysfunctional families but only a very few have no relatives.

 All the children at the refuge go to the ‘El Dorado’ School, the neighbouring State school – attending either for the morning or the afternoon sessions depending on their age – and have been supported by Project Peru in the purchase or provision of educational materials, buying school uniforms, paying the obligatory annual matriculation fee for each child.
 This is a considerable expense at the start of each school year in March.
-We give the children additional educational support by employing a teacher to do educational support work with us, and by keeping close links with the school through our education support staff and our librarian.
+We give the children additional educational support by employing teachers to do educational support work with us, and by keeping close links with the school through our education support staff and our librarian.

 We have developed new buildings to enable the children to learn to live more independently while they are with us, and are seeking funds to enable us to have a half-way / student house for the young people, as they become adults.
 We ensure that the older children are trained in their preferred career by supporting them when they leave school, through further education, training and work opportunities in the world outside.
 In several cases Project Peru pays for this further and focused education, some stay on living in our refuge while studying, and several have now gone on to study at universities.